puppetlabs/puppetdb/documentation/api/query/v4/resources.markdown

 * `environment` (string): the environment of the node associated to the resource.

+* `resource` (string): a SHA-1 hash of the resource's type, title, and parameters, for identification.

 ### Subquery Relationships

 Here is a list of related entities that can be used to constrain the result set using